InnerSourceCommons/InnerSourcePatterns/CONTRIBUTING.md

 Here are tips on starting this discussion:

 * [Create a new ticket](https://github.com/paypal/InnerSourcePatterns/issues/new).
-* Add a concise title to the pattern you would like to discuss.
+* Add a concise title like this example: "pattern/badly-named-piles"
-* Think about the context of your problem and your expected output.
+* Describe your problem.
+Think about the context of your problem and your expected output.
 Where do you see this problem most?
 What is the setup of your business and organization?
 Do you have opinions/ideas on what causes or leads-to the problem?
 * Ask any questions that you are unsure about.
 Are you unsure if this problem belongs here?
 Are you unsure on how to frame and explain the problem?
 * [Apply the label](https://help.github.com/articles/applying-labels-to-issues-and-pull-requests/) `Idea`.
 Labels can be found in the right column settings.